cwadrupldijjit/typescript-demo/README.md

 # TYPESCRIPT DEMO

 This repo is created to demonstrate the use of TypeScript.
 All files in this repo with the file extension `.ts` or `.tsx` are designated TypeScript files, and where the focus is for this repo.
+This project doesn't show a finished product such as a fully-functioning website, but only goes over some of the basics of TypeScript

 ### What is TypeScript?